 The regulators' unit number is indicated in brackets for each unit (eg M/100/7116).
 However, to make cross-referencing assessment and moderation easier, we've used a sequential numbering system in this document for each unit.

 For further information or guidance about this qualification please contact our Research and Product Development team on 0191 239 8000.

 Unit summaries

-Unit 01 Provide leadership and management (L/506/1953)
+Unit 01 Manage team performance (A/506/1821)